 On the solar power front (solar PV), it appears that China may have installed as much as 14 GigaWatts (GW) during 2013, but had originally forecast 10GW for 2013.
 They are still counting.
 For the record, prior to China’s aggressive solar installation programme, Germany had held the world record since 2011, for yearly solar power installations at 7.6GW.

-Electric Vehicles and Hybrid Vehicles continue to show popularity as over 205,000 units were sold during 2013 alone.
-The Nissan Leaf Electric Vehicle alone sold over 47,000 vehicles worldwide in 2013, while Chevy Volt total mileage across the fleet (all Volt ‘Electric only’ miles added together) crossed a whopping 400 million miles!
+Electric vehicles and hybrid vehicles continue to show popularity as over 205,000 units were sold during 2013 alone.
+The Nissan Leaf electric vehicle alone was sold over 47,000 times worldwide in 2013, while Chevy Volt total mileage across the fleet (all Volt ‘Electric only’ miles added together) crossed a whopping 400 million miles!

 The hugely successful and thrilling to drive Tesla Model S was just named Best Overall Car by Consumer Reports magazine — out of all cars sold in the world.
 That works, Tesla!
 On top of that, the Tesla Model S electric vehicle was reported by the U.S. National Highway Transportation and Safety Administration (NHTSA) to have a perfect safety rating, accumulating five stars in each category.
 Tesla Motors shares jumped to a record $196. per share, even as EV subsidies were lowered in some countries at the end of February, 2014.
 (Update March 3, 2014; Tesla shares now trading at $250.00)

 IHS Automotive predicts that global electric vehicle production will increase by 67% in 2014, while global production for vehicles overall is forecast to increase by only 3.6%.

 Yes, exciting times indeed, for the electric vehicle (EV) and hybrid electric vehicle (HEV) world.
 There are many good news stories here, so take a deeper look inside Kompulsa.